 multiply by V−1express in eigenvector basis→multiply by Λscale eigenvectors→multiply by Vexpress in standard basis

-Most matrices we’ve seen in Chapter 9.1 and here so far in Chapter 9.4 have been diagonalizable.
+Most matrices we’ve seen in Chapter 9.1 and here so far in this section have been diagonalizable.
 I’ve tried to shield you from the messy world of non-diagonalizable matrices until now, but we’re ready to dive deeper.

 Consider A=[1011].
 The characteristic polynomial of A is